Simpson (SSD)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Luckily, Simpson’s sales grew at an excellent 13.3% compounded annual growth rate over the last five years.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Luckily, Simpson’s sales grew at an excellent 13% compounded annual growth rate over the last five years.
 Its growth beat the average industrials company and shows its offerings resonate with customers.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Simpson’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 2.8% over the last two years was well below its five-year trend.
-Simpson Year-On-Year Revenue Growth
+Simpson’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 2.7% over the last two years was well below its five-year trend.

-This quarter, Simpson reported year-on-year revenue growth of 6.2%, and its $623.5 million of revenue exceeded Wall Street’s estimates by 3.1%.
+This quarter, Simpson reported modest year-on-year revenue growth of 4.2% but beat Wall Street’s estimates by 1.6%.

 6. Gross Margin & Pricing Power

 Simpson has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 46.4% gross margin over the last five years.
-That means Simpson only paid its suppliers $53.64 for every $100 in revenue.
-Simpson Trailing 12-Month Gross Margin
+As you can see below, it averaged an elite 46.3% gross margin over the last five years.
+That means Simpson only paid its suppliers $53.67 for every $100 in revenue.

 7. Operating Margin

-In Q3, Simpson generated an operating margin profit margin of 22.6%, up 1.1 percentage points year on year.
-The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+In Q4, Simpson generated an operating margin profit margin of 13.9%, down 1.2 percentage points year on year.
+Since Simpson’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share